 AGT has fully exited its position in SoftBank since our last update, having previously held a 5.8% weighting, making it the trust's fourth-largest holding at the time.
 SoftBank, one of Japan's largest publicly listed companies, is closely aligned with the interests of its founder and largest shareholder, Masayoshi Son, who owns approximately one-third of the company.
-Whilst SoftBank holds stakes across the energy, financial, and technology sectors, it is best known for its flagship Vision Fund - the world's largest technology venture fund.
+Whilst SoftBank holds stakes across the energy, financial, and technology sectors, it is best known for its flagship Vision Fund - the world's largest technology venture fund (focused on large-scale investments in innovative tech startups and growth companies).